microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 ## Additional Recommendations

-Recommended next step is to either reference containerized applications by their image name from within a Cobalt Template in order to run a deployment or to employ this repo as ground truth for acceptable patterns and versioning across an organization.
+Recommended next step is to target containerized applications via their image names from within a Cobalt Template.